pschaus/book_lepl1402/source/part1.rst

 Creating your own objects
 -------------------------

-Writing programs is about organizing and processing data.
+*Computer programs are about organizing data and working with that data*.
 In some cases the primitive types, arrays and strings are enough, but often you have data that is more complex than that.

-Imagine a program to manage employees in a company.
-We can describe be the fact that each employee has a name (which is a string) and a salary (which is an integer), in a new *class* in our Java program:
+For example, imagine a program to manage employees in a company.
+We can describe the fact that each employee has a name and a salary, in a new *class* in our Java program:

 .. code-block:: java